-SaSALT MADE THE WORLD GO ROUND
+aSALT MADE THE WORLD GO ROUND - ?

-Since the time of Hesiod for nearly 3000 years, both historians and archaeologists have neglected to discuss the importance of the commodity salt [NaCl] in ancient times.
-Up to the Industrial Revolution, and in respect to almost every scientific discipline the influence of salt has not been considered as a key to the rise, fall or development of most ancient powers.
-The reason why, archaeologists and historians in particular , have not been impressed by the importance of Salt, is probably that pots, sherds, flints and metals have survived, whereas alkali salts easily dissolved by water, are difficult to trace in ancient ruins.
+Up to the Industrial Revolution and in respect to almost every scientific discipline the influence of salt has not been considered as a key to the rise, fall or development of most ancient powers.
+The reason why archaeologists and historians in particular have not been impressed by the importance of Salt, is probably that pots, sherds, flints and metals have survived, whereas alkali salts easily dissolved by wate are difficult to trace in ancient ruins.
 Also the terminology of the word "Spice" has figured as a main object of trade in the past, flavored with a romantic and exotic appeal.
 However it is clear that the most important spice was salt, a non odorous, bulk commodity, and required by a civilised world in huge quantities.

 SALT (NaCl) - SALVATUS - SALVATION - COVENANT of most religions